defold/doc/docs/en/tutorials/war-battles.md

         end
     end
     ```
     1. Post a message named "add_score" to the component "gui" in the game object named "gui" at the root of the main collection.
-Pass along a table where the entry `score` has been set to 100.
+Pass along a table where the field `score` has been set to 100.

 4. Try the game!

 ![done](images/war-battles/done.png)

+There you go!
 Well done!
-We hope you enjoyed this tutorial and that it was helpful.

 ## What next?

+We hope you enjoyed this tutorial and that it was helpful.
 To get to know Defold better, we suggest that you to continue working with this little game.
-Here are a few good exercises:
+Here are a few suggested exercises:

 1. Add directional animations for the player character.
 Tip, add a function called `update_animation(self)` to the `update()` function and change the animation depending on the value of the `self.dir` vector.
 It is also worth remembering that if you send a "play_animation" message each frame to a sprite, the animation will restart from the beginning, each frame---so you should only send "play_animation" when the animation should change.